blazer502/FAST25_SODE/README.md

 ```
 cd benchmark/
 ./build_and_install_wiredtiger.sh
-./build_and_install_wiredtiger-hrp.sh
+./build_and_install_wiredtiger-sode.sh
-./build_and_install_wiredtiger-hrp-noparallel.sh
+./build_and_install_wiredtiger-sode-noparallel.sh
 ./build_and_install_ycsb.sh
 ```

-Lastly, you can check the functionality of HRP on BPF-KV and WiredTiger:
+Lastly, you can check the functionality of SODE on BPF-KV and WiredTiger:
 ```
 cd eval/test/
 ./test_bpfkv.sh